plasmus/pyautorescene/README.md

 ------------
 1. Clone this repository to your local machine
 2. Via terminal/command prompt navigate to the folder
-3. Edit bin/autorescene.py and fill username/password to login your srrdb account
+3. Edit bin/autorescene.py, fill username/password to login your srrdb account, fill rar_version with the path that you have the WinRAR executables (you must run preprardir.py before) and fill srr_temp_foder who is just a temp folder for the recompressing process.
 4. Run `python setup.py install`

 Usage